symfony/symfony-docs/components/config/definition.rst

         ->end()
     ;

 A prototype can be used to add a definition which may be repeated many times inside the current node.
-According to the prototype definition in the example above, it is possible to have multiple connection arrays (containing a "driver", "host", etc.).
+According to the prototype definition in the example above, it is possible to have multiple connection arrays (containing a ``driver``, ``host``, etc.).

 Array node options
 ~~~~~~~~~~~~~~~~~~